davwales/ouranos-pantheon/src/services/hermes/README.md

 The Hermes service allows users to create characters and then have conversations between them.
 Ideally this is a showcase of how one could implement interactions with a self-hosted LLM.

+## Usage

+This module is hosted via the gateway.
+If you wish to run this yourself, you will need to run the gateway or otherwise create your own.

+You will need to configure the following environment variables, however:

+- Ouranos:Mongo:ConnectionString
+- Ouranos:OuranosMl:ConnectionString
+- Ouranos:Hermes:OuranosMl:SystemPrompt

 ## Architecture

 ```